 Anti-fracking, safe cycling and walking provision, pensions divestment, local procurement, alcohol harm reduction.
 Gina chaired a newly-formed Children’s Services Scrutiny Committee, following a failed OFSTED inspection Lancashire County Council 2016/17.

 Extra-curricular political experiences

-Gina regularly attends the protests at Preston New Road fracking site and took part in a ‘rolling resistance’ direct action July 2017.
+Gina regularly attended the protests at Preston New Road fracking site and took part in a ‘rolling resistance’ direct action July 2017.
 She was fined after self-defence in court for ‘wilful obstruction for the highway’.

-On currently holding three elected roles, Gina says:
+On her current elected roles, Gina says: